 Ole Kirk Kristiansen is interested in all forms of new technology, which can improve quality and rationalize production.
 His attention to new technology, tools and machinery, new materials and processing methods, is also obvious when it comes to innovative thinking in his own company.
 He has the gift of imagining other possibilities – an ability his immediate family occasionally view with some skepticism.

 Irrespective of the price of the milling machine, Ole Kirk Kristiansen is in no doubt about the investment; the machine will raise the quality of wooden toys.
-Prior, the wood is cut with a coping saw to patterns made by Ole himself.
+Prior, most of the wood is cut with a coping saw to patterns made by Ole himself.

-Introduction of the new machine explains why the wooden duck has the shape with which we are familiar: the milling machine can produce more rounded edges and these rounded edges make the toy safer for children to play with.
+A milling machine can produce more rounded edges and these rounded edges make the toy safer for children to play with.

 Ole Kirk Kristiansen knows that the milling machine will not just improve the quality and safety of the finished toy, it will also raise productivity.
 Purchase of the machine enables employees to increase their daily output of toys.